zkLinkProtocol/zklink-docs/docs/Introduction.md

 ---

 ## What is zkLink？

-zkLink is a trustless **chain-to-chain DEX** based on zero-knowledge technology.
+zkLink is an ultra **secure**, **chain-to-chain interoperability** protocol powered by **zero-knowledge** technology.

-As a middleware to connect isolated chains and layer2 networks, zkLink approaches the cross chain liquidity problem differently: we use ZK-Rollup as a solution for tokens and liquidity on separate chains to communicate with each other.
+As a ”connector” among diverse ecosystems, zkLink cooperates with various public chains and Layer2 protocols to provide a more convenient and secure chain-to-chain trading environment, contributing to a more accessible and efficient DeFi ecosystem for everyone.

 <div className="cancel-md-margin">